Striney3000/SemiMassiveSite/replit.md

 ## Overview

 Semimassive is a modern marketing website for a product development consultancy specializing in AI, XR, and behavior-driven systems.
 The site showcases the company's expertise in building next-generation product experiences using Next.js 15 and React 18.
 It features a minimal, high-performance architecture, warm dark aesthetics with aqua accents, and a focus on polished user experience.
-The site includes a homepage, dynamic case studies, and placeholder pages for services and company information.
+The site includes a homepage, Solutions showcase at `/interventions` (displaying problem-intervention-result case studies), and placeholder pages for services and company information.

+### Recent Changes (October 2025)

+**Information Architecture Refactoring**: Renamed "Work" to "Solutions" with route migration from `/work` to `/interventions`:
+- Navigation label updated to "Solutions"
+- Route structure: `/interventions` (listing) and `/interventions/[slug]` (detail pages)
+- 301 redirects implemented for `/work` and `/solutions` → `/interventions`
+- Content model enhanced with Problem → Intervention → Result (PIR) framework
+- Card display shows three-line PIR structure for each solution
+- Detail pages include compact PIR row above metrics
+- All internal links, breadcrumbs, and metadata updated to use `/interventions`

 ## User Preferences